 If you would like an initial (free) appointment, please go to my client portal to schedule a free first consult and pick an available time that is good for you.
 When I receive your appointment request, I will get back to you and confirm the appointment.
 I will then call you at the time you picked.

 The purpose of the initial conversation is to make sure I am qualified to help you with the issues you want help with.
 If I am not qualified to help you, I will let you know and we can talk about how to find someone who is.
 We need to discuss my availability and how to handle telephone and video sessions.
 We also need to discuss how you will pay for sessions.

 If you think I can help you, and I think I can help you, I will setup an account on my client portal for you and you can complete the intake packet.
 This is a set of forms (three of which are listed below under the heading of Informed Consent).
 The forms include the Notice of Privacy Practices (aka the HIPAA Privacy Notice, which is the first one that needs to be completed), my Practice Brochure, Telepsychology Brochure, as well as demographic data, emergency contact information, and goals you would like us to work on.
 The intake packet includes information about me, who I am and who I am not.
 It also includes information about what you can expect from sessions with me as well as benefits and risks of sessions.
-This is part of what is called "Informed Consent".
-The intake packet also includes a number of consent forms you can complete either by mail or through my client portal.
+This is all part of what is called "Informed Consent" -- making sure you know what you are getting into.
+The forms can be read and "e-signed" on the client portal.

-When I have received your consent forms, you can schedule an appointment and we can get started.
+Once I have received your signed consent forms, we can schedule a regular appointment and get started.

 - Assessment: We will go through a set of questions together to focus in on your goals.